Jlucky94/hacker-news/README.md

-## This app is an interface for the Hacker News website (https://news.ycombinator.com/news) consisting of two pages
+## This app is an interface for the Hacker News website (https://news.ycombinator.com/news)

 ### Run project instructions: